How much does it cost to replace shock absorbers?

 Despite the two terms often being commonly misused, interchanged and misinterpreted, shocks and struts aren’t the same things.

-The key difference, however, is that a strut is a structural part of the suspension system.
+The critical difference, however, is that a strut is a structural part of the suspension system.
 A strut will hold the coil spring where a shock doesn’t.
 The strut, because it’s part of the suspension’s structure, is also part of the steering system and responsible for alignment angles.

 The added roles it performs adds to its build and also explains why a strut is, more often than not, more expensive than a shock.